cjacker/opensource-toolchain-pic/README.md

 # Programming

 ## using pk2cmd-minus with PICKIT2 or PICKIT3

+**If you have a PICKIT2, it's not neccesary to find other program solutions, PICKIT2 with pk2cmd-minus can support programming almost all 8-bit PIC MCU**

 pk2cmd is the official open-source program tool work with PICKIT2, updates by [Miklós Márton](https://github.com/martonmiklos/pk2cmd) to add support for PICkit3, the support for SPI-type MSB1st -family PICs is based on work by [bequest333](https://www.eevblog.com/forum/microcontrollers/pic16f18857-programming-with-pickit2/).